c0c0n3/ome-smuggler/docs.src/content/index.md

 paid for.
 (Nope, not <em>that</em> FBI, the Feds are supposed to bust smugglers!)
-Long story short, MRI users import images from acquisition workstations into OMERO with the Java client and so can't logout until the client has finished importing—or the client dies and the import with it.
+Long story short, MRI users import images from acquisition workstations into OMERO with the Java client and so can't logout until the client has finished importing---or the client dies and the import with it.
 Long-running imports side-effects?
 Other users can't get access to the workstation and use the microscope.
 Also, users are billed for the duration of their login session, so time <em>is</em> money.
 All this quickly led to